hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 #### Single tenant deployment

-The CSP require access to a user with either `poweruser` or the `administrator` role.
+The CSP requires access to a user with either `poweruser` or the `administrator` role.
 It's recommended to use the `poweruser` role for least privilege practices.

 ## StorageClass parameters